-Almost everyone knows that using natural resources must not degrade natural environment but, frequently, its use continues to cause water and air pollution, decline of earthworms, ozone depletion, soil contamination, and multitude of human ills.
+Almost everyone knows that using natural resources must not degrade natural environment but, frequently, its use continues to cause water and air pollution, decline of earthworms, ozone depletion, soil contamination, and multitude of human discontents.
 The World Health Organisation highlights the harmful impacts of environmental change on human health (see Figure 1).
 So, do we stop extracting and using natural resources to keep the environment intact and sustainable?
 The response is certainly not affirmative.
 No matter how technologically innovative human beings are, the human race has never survived anywhere without picking fruit, catching fish, fetching water, mining clay, trading wildlife, tapping solar, or manufacturing products from natural resources.
-For this enduring complex human-nature relational perspective, the utilization of natural resources and, at the same time, putting in place inclusive measures to sustain the natural assets remains a formidable financial and political challenge.
+For this complex human-nature relational perspective, the utilization of natural resources and, at the same time, putting in place inclusive measures to sustain the natural assets remains a formidable financial and political challenge.
 What the earlier question brings into mind is the idea to pro-actively and creatively integrate sustainable development (SD) framework into natural resource policies and programmes of nations and organisations.

 Among natural resources, water properties are essential.
 This is best encapsulated in a recent report by the UN Economic Commission for Africa (UNECA, 2016:87-88) that ‘water is the source of life and feeds directly into everyone’s basic needs — rural and urban, producers and consumers — in all sectors of the economy’.
 Water virtually connects every human systems to the physical world and posits as the foundation of the future.
 Indeed, it denotes why natural resources scalar-drive sustainability.
 There is a caveat though.
-In 2050, nearly 6.5 billion people are likely to live in places under water stress to stipulate bigger investment in physical ‘infrastructure for safe drinking water and wastewater treatment’ (also see Figure 2).
+In 2050, nearly 6.5 billion people will probably to live in places under water stress to stipulate bigger investment in physical ‘infrastructure for safe drinking water and wastewater treatment’ (also see Figure 2).
 A view of this kind does not contradict the prediction by the World Resources Institute that nearly 250 million Africans are likely to ‘live in areas of high water stress by 2030’.
 Clearly, water stress indicates human lives will be at risk.
 Making lives better now and in the future supports the rationale to cooperatively monitor natural resource issues and feed them into policy-making on participatory basis.
 How possible do we greenly cultivate fresh foods, create more decent jobs and build healthier working force without water?
 Imagine the Ghanaian cocoa, Malian cotton and Kenyan coffee and their relations to climate change!
 The water requirement for cotton until it is harvested, for instance, is estimated at ‘4,000 cubic metres per ton’ and this could potentially increase to ‘9,980 per ton of finished textile’ (UNECA, 2016).

 Figure 2: People living in areas of water stress by level of stress (OECD, BRIC countries and Rest of the World)